LoweLundin/Optimised-Galaxy-Simulations/README.tex.md

 The project is based on Newton's law of universal gravitation,$F=G\frac{m_1m_2}{r^2}$, basically "matter attracts gravitationally relative to weight and distance", with every dot on the display representing a star with a unique position, mass and velocity.

-The project is split in two parts,
+The project is split in two parts, Star-by-star and Barnes-Hut-Parallelised.

 ## Star-by-star